Civil and Environmental Engineering

 CE 3720.
 Highway Engineering and Design.
 3 Credits.

 Road vehicle performance.
 Principles of highway design: horizontal and vertical alignments, roadside design; drainage and drainage structures, earthwork, intersections, interchanges, parking facilities; basic traffic models; highway materials.
 Application of safety standards.
-Prerequisite: MATH 2233; prerequisite or corequisite: APSC 3115 and CE 2220.
+APSC 3115 and CE 2220 may be taken as a corequisite.
+Prerequisites: APSC 3115, CE 2220 and MATH 2233.
+(Fall and spring, Every Year).

 CE 3730.
 Sustainable Urban Planning Dynamics.
 3 Credits.